neerajain9/RDS-BootCamp/Homework/Module 1 Challenge/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+**- What are two conclusions you can draw about the Outcomes based on Launch Date?**

 1. We must identify the reasons for high points in May so that we could use those to deploy with other campaigns.
 What affects the downside of the outcomes especially in the month of December so that we could formulate some strategy to bring up these.

 2. We should also identify the reasons for the failed outcomes in order to convert them into successes strategically.

-- What can you conclude about the Outcomes based on Goals?
+**- What can you conclude about the Outcomes based on Goals?**

 1. The smaller goals were achieved easily and were more succesful.
 Goals with less than $5,000 were 75% succesful than failures.

 2. Setting up goals with $20,000 and higher isn't a good recomendation.

 3. There had been couple of outliers in the gols ranging between $35,000 and $45,000.
 We are not sure what happend there.
 But certainly there weren't many campaigns in this range (only 9 in all).

-- What are some limitations of this dataset?
+**- What are some limitations of this dataset?**

-    I wish there was more information about the captured data elements.
+*   I wish there was more information about the captured data elements.
 Bringing those into the analysis would have been more helpful to draw out meaningful conclusions.

-- What are some other possible tables and/or graphs that we could create?
+**- What are some other possible tables and/or graphs that we could create?**
-    1. We could create Pivot char/table to compare outcomes by Parent Category
+* We could create Pivot char/table to compare outcomes by Parent Category
-    2. We could create Pivot char/table to compare outcomes by Parent Category and Subcategory
+* We could create Pivot char/table to compare outcomes by Parent Category and Subcategory
-    3. We could do some Descriptive Statistics based on succesful, failed, cancelled outcomes.
+* We could do some Descriptive Statistics based on succesful, failed, cancelled outcomes.
-    4. We could create box & whisker's chart to figure out outliers and proposed goal ranges visually
+* We could create box & whisker's chart to figure out outliers and proposed goal ranges visually
-    5. I am sure there's a lot more other analysis can be carried out based on what are we looking to find out and for what purpose.
+* I am sure there's a lot more other analysis can be carried out based on what are we looking to find out and for what purpose.
 The analysis is based on the business requirements and we can then focus our approach appropriately.